phette23/dot-atom/readme.md

 > for line in (cat apm.txt); apm install $line; end
 ```

-The list of packages in apm.txt may not be complete.
-To refresh the list, run:
+To refresh the list, we can run:

 ```sh
 > apm list -b --installed > apm.txt